 Promotes improved head position and increases passive range of motion (PROM) and active range of motion (AROM).

 Because children develop many skills before they begin standing or walking, we recommend that they spend time in a variety of floor positions.
-We advise parents to minimize the use of infant positioning equipment such as infant swings, bouncy seats, and infant/toddler rockers.
+We advise parents to minimize the use of infant positioning equipment such as infant swings, bouncy seats, infant wraps/slings and infant/toddler rockers.
 Limit your baby's time in car seats and strollers to only be the time spent in transport.

 In addition, we recommend that children diagnosed with torticollis spend time on their tummies and moving in and out of the tummy position.
 Activities that promote this movement will improve neck strength, which is the main goal of treating children with torticollis.
 You’ll be given information about supervised “tummy time” activities throughout your therapy visits.
+To help your baby make progress, it is important to complete daily exercises at home as your physical therapist instructs.

 Please ask your therapist if you have questions regarding your home exercise program.